OutSquareCapital/framelib/CODE_ARCHITECTURE.md

 ### `Folder`: A Versatile Container

 A `Folder` is designed to contain any entry that identifies as a "file".
-This is controlled by the `_is_file: Final[bool] = True` attribute on an entry class.

 Both `File` and `DataBase` have this attribute set to `True`.
 This is a deliberate design choice that allows a `DataBase` to be treated as a file within a `Folder` layout.

 ```python